Directworks Announces Updated Sourcing and Supplier Management Tool, Directworks 4

 SAP Concur to Add Traveler Tracking to Concur Messaging App

-Last month, BusinessTravelNews.com reported that SAP, the parent company of travel and expense (T&E) management solution provider, Concur, will add real-time traveler-tracking capabilities to its Concur Messaging risk management app in the first quarter of 2017.
+Concur announced that it will add real-time traveler-tracking capabilities to its Concur Messaging risk management app in the first quarter of 2017.
 Managers will be able to tell where their employees are based on tracking features embedded within linked expense receipts, in addition to travel bookings that were already on file.
 Managers are said to be able to track employee activity within five minutes, which can help locate them in times of need or danger.

 Coreworx Launches Contract Management Solution